 The M-Series operator panel is a sealed membrane keyboard that enables you to control various machine operations and functions.
-The panel contains momentary membrane switches, which are used in combination with LED indicators to indicate the status of the machine functions.
-The M-Series operator panel is a sealed membrane keyboard that enables you to control various machine operations and functions.
 The panel contains momentary membrane switches.
 The M-Series jog panel can be customized as to the location of various keys.
 The jog panel displayed in the figure above is representative of a default configuration found on most M-series controls.